esentri/domainlifecycles/readme_json_mapping.md

 in the mapping process, if the client does not do this (e.g. via client-side generated UUID).
 Especially with relational database systems, the assignment of ID values from e.g. a 'SEQUENCE' is common practice.

-By providing a `nitrox.dlc.jackson.api.EntityIdentityProvider` Jackson can tell how new IDs are generated for Entities in the context of the mapping process, so that they can be assigned when the Entity is created from 'outside' and thus, the always-valid principle is not violated.
+By providing a `io.domainlifecycles.jackson.api.EntityIdentityProvider` Jackson can tell how new IDs are generated for Entities in the context of the mapping process, so that they can be assigned when the Entity is created from 'outside' and thus, the always-valid principle is not violated.